ioccc-src/winner/2018/ferguson/README.md

 from the phylogenetic tree of life.

-If you wish your computer to maintain one branch in the Cretaceous C code era, while using more Cenozoic minded code migration, read rpm.markdown.
+If you wish your computer to maintain one branch in the Cretaceous C code era, while using more Cenozoic minded code migration, read rpm.md.

 If you find yourself in an evolutionary dead end, try: